 You’ll continue to follow the Schroeder trail.

-During the next section of trail, you will continue in under tree cover then enter a couple of open fields that you will hike through.
-These open areas seem to be areas that were once farmed.
+During the next section of the trail, you will continue under tree cover then enter a couple of open fields that you will hike through.
+These open areas seem to be areas that people once farmed.

 As you exit the open fields and head back into the woods notice the White Birch and Fir.

 At about .45-miles from where the Long Path/Schroeder trails separated you’ll reach the junction with the W-4 connector trail.